 Resources – (these were up to date at time of publication)

-Two-minute video from @UHBristolNHS describing the benefits of an ED safety checklist:
+Watch a two-minute video from @UHBristolNHS describing the benefits of an ED safety checklist:

 To support roll-out, we have developed an ED Safety Checklist toolkit.